jfmartinz/ResourceHub/Programming Languages/PHP/readme.md

 ## PHP Projects

-The PHP projects section will feature practical project ideas and examples that demonstrate how to apply PHP skills in real-world scenarios.
+> The PHP projects section will feature practical project ideas and examples that demonstrate how to apply PHP skills in real-world scenarios.
 Projects will be categorized by difficulty level (beginner, intermediate, and advanced) and will cover a variety of use cases, from simple web applications to complex systems.

 ### Beginner Level Projects
 <table width="100%">
  <tr>
-   <th>Project</th>
+   <th>Resource Name</th>
-   <th>Resources</th>
+   <th>Description</th>
  </tr>
  <tr>
    <td>Simple User Registration System</td>